-Quizzes will be available each Sunday at 7 PM.
+\ Quizzes will be available each Sunday at 7 PM.
 The window is 7-10 PM.
-The quiz time limit is 40 min. within this time window. † Prequiz score does NOT count toward your final grade, but the score and results will be posted in Carmen.
+The quiz time limit is 40 min. within this time window. † Prequiz score does NOT count toward your final grade, but the score and results will be posted in Carmen. ‡Quiz 10 will be held on Monday, April 10th rather than Sunday, April 9th, due to Easter.

 3. Laboratory: Please consult your Lab Syllabus for lab schedules, policies, and procedures.

 4. Exams: All exams are administered in person on the dates and times below.
-Your room assignment will be announced in Carmen before the first midterm.
-All exams must be completed on an iPad.
-If you do not have access to an iPad, you can borrow one for the semester.
-See the "Borrowing an iPad" Carmen page.
+Please note your midterm exams take place outside your regular classroom and class time.
+All exams will be completed on an iPad.
+You are responsible for borrowing or obtaining an iPad.
+See "Other Mandatory Materials" on page 2 of this syllabus.